bgstack15/irfan/usr/share/irfan/docs/README.txt

 Irfanview is an image viewer for Windows.
 Irfan is an rpm that wraps around the application so, with wine, the application will run on Linux. http://www.irfanview.com/

+To send multiple files from the command line to irfan at once, you might need to use xargs -0 like this: find . -print0 | xargs -0 /usr/share/irfan/irfan.sh
+If there are spaces in the filenames, it will break parsing unless you use the null character as a separator.

 ###Authors
 Irfan Skiljan http://www.irfanview.com/
 bgstack15@gmail.com http://bgstack15.wordpress.com/